jasonfinkelstein/Project/README.md

-# Website Project
+# Ground Up Coffee Shop Website Project
+## Noble Desktop Student Project
-#### This is the first complete site that I created from scratch based off a Figma layout
+#### This project is practice for making a complete site using HTML/CSS/JS from scratch using a given Figma layout.